platformsh/platformsh-docs/reference/toolstacks/php/README.md

 # PHP Applications

-We have tested Platform.sh extensively with Drupal and Symfony applications, but it's versatility allows it to support any PHP application (people have been running Wordpress, CiviCrm, Laravel Applications, Magento and Prestashop on it as well as custom built PHP applications), in this section we provide information specific
+We have tested Platform.sh extensively with Drupal and Symfony applications, but its versatility allows it to support any PHP application (people have been running Wordpress, CiviCrm, Laravel Applications, Magento and Prestashop on it as well as custom built PHP applications), in this section we provide information specific